MicrosoftDocs/visualstudio-docs/docs/data-tools/bind-controls-to-data-in-visual-studio.md

 ---
-title: Bind controls to data with ADO.NET (.NET Framework)
+title: Bind controls to data in .NET Framework applications using Visual Studio
 description: Bind controls to ADO.NET data in Visual Studio.
 Create data-bound controls by dragging items from the Data Sources window. ms.date: 11/04/2016 ms.topic: how-to